Supreme Order of the Most Holy Annunciation: Classes and insignia

-The star of the order, which was first used in 1680 by specifications of the Royal Lady Maria Giovana Battista, Duchess Regent of Savoy, is of gold and also has a representation of the Annunciation in a medallion in the center which is set within a gold cross of four pommels.
+The star of the order, which was first used in 1680 by specifications of the Royal Lady Maria Giovana Battista, Duchess Regent of Savoy, is of gold and also has a representation of the Annunciation in a medallion in the centre which is set within a gold cross of four pommels.
 This is surrounded by a cluster of gold rays.
 Between the arms of the cross of four pommels are the letters F.E.R.T.

-The Grande Collana differs from the Piccola Collana in that the collar consists of fourteen ornate sections, each of which is made up of the letters F.E.R.T. in gold, intertwined with a white and red enameled Savoyan knot.
-The sections are interlinked with fourteen roses, alternately enameled red and white.
-The roses represent the mysteries in the life of the Blessed Virgin Mary.
-The knots surrounding the medallion of the collar is enameled white, red, and blue.
+Regulations

 The insignia of the order has the following regulations: